marek-saji/okupando/README.md

 Running
 -------

-This will work only on Raspberry Pi, as is requires `RPi.GPIO` python package.
+You need to run it on Raspberry Pi.

 After usual cloning and `npm install`ing, run
-`npm start -- --status-file=./sensor/wc-door-state`.
+`npm start -- --gpio-channel CHANNEL_NO`, where `CHANNEL_NO` is
+Raspberry Pi pin in RPI (not BCM) mode where you have your button plugged in.

-By default server will run with no Web Push support, run `npm start -- --help` to see how to configure it.
+By default server will run with no HTTPS and push notifications, run `npm start -- --help` to see how to configure those.

 Developing
 ----------

-First create empty `./sensor/wc-door-state` file.
+Running server with no `--gpio-channel` and `NODE_ENV=development` will start debug mode when you can change status with keypresses.

-Run `npm run dev -- --status-file=./sensor/wc-door-state` to run server that restarts on every file change.
+Run `npm run dev` to run server that restarts on every file change.
 No browser reload at this point, though.
-You may also want to add `--port=$PORT` to change from default 3000.

-Change contents of `./sensor/wc-door-state` file to 1 and 0 to change status to `free` and `occupied` respectively.

-Testing Push notifications (which will work when accessing site on `localhost`), you need to configure them.
-See `npm start -- --help` for more information.
+Run `npm start -- --help` for all available options.

 License